 The Recreation Master Plan is an investment in the current and future well-being and attractive nature of our community, ensuring that the infrastructure and recreational amenities that make Laguna Woods Village a unique and vibrant place to live are up-to-date and well-maintained well into the future.

-A financially prudent plan, half of the estimated $18 million investment will be funded through reserves that had been set aside for this very purpose; the other half will be funded through low interest rate loans that will be paid back through the new $1,500 Facilities Fee.
+A financially prudent plan, half of the estimated $18 million investment will be funded through reserves that had been set aside for this very purpose; the other half will be funded through low interest rate loans that will be paid back through the Facilities Fee.
 This plan will NOT result in new or special assessments of Village residents.